nickworks/Edge2-Wiki/docs/dev/aesthetics.md

 * The Aether
 ## Biomes in the Aether

-The aether's biomes are layered vertically, with the Flesh Caves at the top, the Labyrinth in the middle, and the Hanging Altars at the bottom.
+The aether's biomes are layered vertically, with the Caves at the top, the Labyrinth in the middle, and the Hanging Altars at the bottom.
 Each of the biomes uses procedural generation in different ways.

 * Labyrinth
 	* Towers, halls, doors, several POIs